pennz/PneumothoraxSegmentation/notes.md

    value by preceding scholar!!!!!)
 3. oof
 6. add TTA flip and other things
-7. just optimze the dice loss?  -> no, might not be helpful ---> we have found lovasz loss

 !! to analyze main error term and model output
 !! dice metric for early stop (and show in MetricLogger)